ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>When we write a Node.js application, the initial focus is often on functionality — getting things up and running for your first users.
 But…</blockquote>

 <h3>4.
-5 Top Ways to Handle Errors in Node.js - <a href="https://medium.com/@arunangshudas/5-top-ways-to-handle-errors-in-node-js-87e9197dfcf8" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node.js vs Deno vs Bun: A Developer’s Guide to Modern JavaScript Runtimes - <a href="https://medium.com/@ahmet-eren-lapanta/node-js-vs-deno-vs-bun-a-developers-guide-to-modern-javascript-runtimes-f7ed6d6a12a7" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Arunangshu Das`**
+✍️ **posted by `Ahmet Eren Lapanta`**

-<blockquote>Error handling isn’t the most glamorous part of coding, but when it comes to building reliable, production-grade applications in Node.js…</blockquote>
+<blockquote>Exploring Node.js, Deno, and Bun: A closer look at their features, differences, and uses in backend development.</blockquote>

 <h3>5.
 The Great Node.js Intervention of 2025 - <a href="https://medium.com/@haydengpt/the-great-node-js-intervention-of-2025-24821f8d0cec" target="_blank" rel="noopener noreferrer">link</a></h3>